Yashwanth137/Project-FoodLink/README.md

 - Blockchain-based tracking for transparency.

 ## 🤝 Get Involved
-FoodLink is open for contributions!
+HungerAid is open for contributions!
 If you have ideas, spot issues, or want to help improve the platform, feel free to submit a pull request or open an issue.

 ## 📜 License
 This project is licensed under the MIT License.